revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/09-Services.md

 ---

-2. How do you make a service available at the application level?
+2.How do you make a service available at the application level?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)